chrisemunt/mg-dbx/README.md

 * If the operation is successful this method will echo back the new character set name.
 If not successful, the method will return the name of the current (unchanged) character set.
 * Currently supported character sets and encoding schemes: 'ascii' and 'utf-8'.

+### Setting (or resetting) the timeout for the connection

+       new_timeout = db.settimeout(<new_timeout>);

+Specify a new timeout value (in seconds) for the connection.
+If the operation is successful this method will return the new value for the timeout.

+Example (Set the timeout to 30 seconds):

+       var new_timeout = db.settimeout(30);

+### Get the error message associated with the previous database operation

+       error_message = db.geterrormessage();

+This method will return the error message (as a string) associated with the previous database operation.
+An empty string will be returned if the previous operation completed successfully.

 ### Close database connection